evryn/laravel-toman/CONTRIBUTING.md

 Contributions are accepted via Pull Requests on [Github](https://github.com/amirrezanasiri/laraveltoman).

-# Things you could do
+# Things you can do
 If you want to contribute but do not know where to start, this list provides some starting points.
  * Add callback fakers to simulate actual gateway callbacks.
  * Add a new Payment Gateway: